endgameviable/endgameviable-nextjs/README.md

 Otherwise the access tokens will not be available and the server-side app won't know how to connect to anything at runtime.
 See https://docs.aws.amazon.com/amplify/latest/userguide/ssr-environment-variables.html

 It took a LONG time to figure that out so don't forget it!
+(See more below.)

 ## AWS Amplify Setup

+Apparently you have to create an Amplify service account manually in the Console.
+I tried to make a role with AmplifyAdministrator policies as part of the CloudFormation template but it wouldn't let me select it.

 ### Build Settings